 It is a figure of speech.
 Where you use one thing to refer to another.
 The two are not related.
 But they both share the same characteristics.
 For ex, if you compare Argument and War, then that is a Metaphorical concept.
 In an argument there is no physical battle where as in a War there is.
 But both share similar characteristics like attack, counter-attack, strategy, winning, losing out etc.

 It is not clever use of words.
-It is more to do with the concept.
-It is a thought process.
+Metaphors have more to do with the concept.
+And it is a thought process.
 You elevate the thought process to a greater height.
 Man generally thinks in terms of metaphors and readily understands metaphors.
 That is because we all think in terms of images.
 And communicating through visuals is more easier and makes a great impact.

 Concept of Journey and Business “milestones” [which itself is a metaphor for achievements] is a good example that we can see in boardrooms and sales conferences.
 Other examples: